Pandemrix: Narcolepsy

 On 27 August 2010, the European Medicines Agency announced that the agency's Committee for Medicinal Products for Human Use would be launching a review of Pandemrix in light of the "limited number of cases" reported in Finland and Sweden, so as to "determine whether there is evidence for a causal association".

 In August 2010 the Swedish MPA issued a statement which included the following: "An investigation is ongoing, but any relationship between the vaccination and the reported symptoms can not be concluded."

 In February 2011, THL concluded that there is a clear connection between the Pandemrix vaccination campaign of 2009 and 2010 and the narcolepsy epidemic in Finland.
 The probability of developing narcolepsy was determined to be nine times higher in those who received the Pandemrix vaccination than those who didn't.
 A total of 152 cases of narcolepsy have been found in Finland during 2009–2010, and ninety percent of them had received the Pandemrix vaccination.
 Authorities believe that the number of cases may still increase.

 At the end of March 2011, an MPA press release stated: "Results from a Swedish registry based cohort study indicate a 4-fold increased risk of narcolepsy in children and adolescents below the age of 20 vaccinated with Pandemrix, compared to children of the same age that were not vaccinated."
 The same study found no increased risk in adults who were vaccinated with Pandemrix.
 While cautioning that the increase in risk for children is still uncertain in magnitude, it recommends they not be vaccinated.

 A study by the Stanford University School of Medicine examined the incidence of narcolepsy in relation to upper airway infection and a H1N1 vaccine (not Pandemrix) in Chinese patients.
 Their principal conclusion was that an increased incidence of narcolepsy was seen following a wave of upper airway infections (such as H1N1 influenza).
 They found no correlation between vaccination and narcolepsy.
 According to the authors, "the new finding of an association with infection, and not vaccination, is important as it suggests that limiting vaccination because of a fear of narcolepsy could actually increase overall risk."

 Since narcolepsy is now believed to be an autoimmune disease, the authors suspect that these upper airway infections trigger an immune response which leads ultimately to narcolepsy in susceptible individuals.
-Pandemrix contains two adjuvants designed to provoke a stronger immune response; they were not in the vaccine used in China, however.
+Pandemrix contains two adjuvants designed to provoke a stronger immune response; they were not in the vaccine used in the United States or China, however.

 In 2013, the New Scientist reported that "part of a surface protein on the pandemic virus looks very similar to part of a brain protein that helps keep people awake".
 However, the original scientific article claiming that HA protein in both the virus and the vaccine could, in some people, trigger an immune reaction against hypocretin, was retracted in 2014 because the data could not be reproduced.

 However, further investigations indicated that "antibodies to influenza nucleoprotein cross-react with human hypocretin receptor 2".